 Finally - and this is the daft bit - the money side.

 I have come to learn from many years of stories and meeting owners and solving problems - that when it comes to a classic vehicle - the price is secondary.
 If you have bought into the vibe and love the scene and want to join in, then plus or minus a couple of grand either way should not be part of the process.
 Finding the right van for you is the top priority.
-Unfortunately, they are not making them anymore, so you can't just go out and buy a 93 S700 bench version with a U shaped lounge and bike rack.
+So you have to do your research.
+Unfortunately, they are not making them anymore, so you can't just go out and buy a van with the exact specification you want.
 So when the right van comes along, you have to have the money ready, and pounce!

 Also - have a contingency fund.
 It is totally unrealistic to expect to pay fifteen grand for a 25 year old van and immediately drive it off to the Algarve and have no problems.
 It just doesn't work like that.
 Far better to have some money in hand, and expect to have to spend it.
 I always advise 10% - For less than £1000 you can get a new leisure battery, a new charger, and a habitation check from a reputable engineer, and maybe even a solar upgrade and iron out a few other niggles.
 Then a few weekends away to iron out the niggles, and then you are good to go.
 Be ready to buy a solid platform, and have the budget to make it your own.
 It is far better to buy a van with faults for the right money, and have the budget to fix it, than it is to have somebody else's word that the van is perfect.
 If you do it yourself, you know it's been done.
 Only a perfect paper trail from an OCD owner is worth a big premium.